-Learning Objective: 01-04 Explain why if you want to predict people's behavior, a good place to star
+Learning Objective: 01-04 Explain and apply the Incentive Principle, which says that if you want to

-139) Every time you go to the grocery store, you try to wait in the shortest line.
+144) Every time you go to the grocery store, you try to wait in the shortest line.
 But the lines always seem to be roughly the same length.
 Why?